Boundary critical behavior of the Gross-Neveu-Yukawa model: Discrete symmetries of the Dirac Hamiltonian with boundary conditions

 so the Hamiltonian for clean graphene without a boundary (Eq.~\eqref{eq-Hamiltonian-1} with \(d=2\) and \(\tilde{M} = 0\)) is time-reversal invariant.
 For the kind of boundaries considered in this paper the matrix \(\tilde{M}\) in Eq.~\eqref{eq:tilde-M-D=4} satisfies the same relation as the \(\beta\) matrix, \(U_T^{(g)} \tilde{M}^* [U_T^{(g)}]^{-1} = \tilde{M}\), for any value of the angle \(\phi\).

-On the other hand, the operator $\hat{\mathcal{T}}$ in graphene represents an effective \textit{intra-valley} time-reversal symmetry.
+On the other hand, the operator $\hat{\mathcal{T}}$ in graphene represents an effective \textit{intravalley} time-reversal symmetry.
 This symmetry protects the structure of each Dirac cone rather than strictly preserving the valley index.
-The intra-valley time-reversal symmetry is satisfied either in the absence of intervalley scattering, corresponding to terms proportional to $\tau_0$ and $\tau_3$ (as in zigzag-like boundaries), or when intervalley scattering is present, as in armchair-like boundaries, but does not introduce a relative phase shift between the valleys.
+The intravalley time-reversal symmetry is satisfied either in the absence of intervalley scattering, corresponding to terms proportional to $\tau_0$ and $\tau_3$ (as in zigzaglike boundaries), or when intervalley scattering is present, as in armchairlike boundaries, but does not introduce a relative phase shift between the valleys.
 The latter case corresponds to a scattering matrix $\tilde{M}$ containing $\tau_1$ but not $\tau_2$.
 The $\tau_2$ term is imaginary and shifts the phase by $\pi/2$, while for an arbitrary $\tilde{M}$ with $\phi \ne \pm \pi/2$, the phase shift is proportional to $\phi$.
-Note that zigzag-like boundaries host zero-energy edge modes, which complicate the low-energy field theory description.
+Note that zigzaglike boundaries host zero-energy edge modes, which complicate the low-energy field theory description.
 These modes are not considered in the present work, and we therefore restrict ourselves to armchair-like boundaries, where the effective value of $\phi$ can be controlled, for example by tuning the sample width~\cite{BreyFertig:2006}.